Abby Murphy

 Afternoon Adventure: Servant Life Tour at The Elms

-I want to say something meaningful about all this horrifying news coming out of Boston, but I can't find the words.
-There's only so much sadness I can take in at a time, especially when it's on such a vast scale as the Marathon and a citywide manhunt.
-At some point I just need to… Continue reading Afternoon Adventure: Servant Life Tour at The Elms
+I want to say something meaningful about all this horrifying news coming out of Boston, but I can’t find the words.
+There’s only so much sadness I can take in at a time, especially when it’s on such a vast… Continue reading

 Spring greening